-- Schools must ensure that teaching and learning resources provide challenging and engaging learning programs for students but do not offend students or the wider school community due to their obscene, offensive or controversial nature.
+- Schools must ensure that teaching and learning resources provide students with challenging and engaging programs that do not offend students or the wider school community due to their obscene, offensive or controversial nature.

-- The Department provides guidelines to inform teachers’ and principals’ decisions regarding the selection of teaching and learning resources, available on the Guidance tab.
+- The department provides guidelines to inform teachers’ and principals’ decisions regarding the selection of teaching and learning resources, available on the .

 - These guidelines also outline how schools should respond to objections raised about the use of specific teaching and learning resources.

 - schools should avoid using culturally insensitive imagery or content, for example:

 - images of deceased Aboriginal and Torres Strait Islander persons, except where permission to use an image has been provided, or where appropriate warnings about the images are given

 - images of the prophet Muhammad, which should not be used in teaching and learning programs

 - schools do not expose students to materials created by inappropriate organisations for classroom use – refer to the definition section for a list of inappropriate organisations